 VOA Broadcasting in Hausa to Africa

-Hausa is primarily a West African language spoken by close to 60 million Africans in the region.
+Hausa is a language spoken by close to 60 million Africans.
 VOA Hausa has a total of 16 hours of weekly programming on direct and simulcast broadcasting on shortwave and AM with a website that features live and on-demand audio broadcasts.
-Politically and economically, the targeted countries are vital to US interests - particularly Nigeria with its huge population of more than 170 million, vast oil and gas resources and a sizeable Muslim population.
-The Hausa program line-up includes integrated newscasts, features-magazine shows, diverse stringer reports, exclusive interviews, call-in shows with prominent leaders, panel/round table discussions, listeners’ emails, phone calls, texts and online engagement.
+Politically and economically the targeted countries are vital to U.S. interests - particularly Nigeria with its huge population of more than 170 million, vast oil and gas resources and a sizeable Muslim population.
+The Hausa program line-up includes integrated newscasts, magazine shows, diverse stringer reports, exclusive interviews, call-in shows with prominent leaders, panel/round table discussions, listeners’ emails, phone calls, texts and online engagement.
 In addition, the service has 25 weekly radio features and segments.

 Target Areas: Nigeria, Niger Republic, Ghana, Chad and Cameroon

 Taskar VOA (“Treasure Basket”) is a weekly 30-minute youth-driven TV magazine focusing on current affairs, religion, technology and entertainment.